Rory Watson: Scunthorpe United

 He was recalled from his loan ahead of permanent transfer to Scunthorpe United on a free transfer.
 He signed for the club on 31 January 2017 on a three-and-a-half-year contract and was immediately loaned back to North Ferriby for the rest of the season.
 Watson was recalled by Scunthorpe on 30 March 2017, having been an ever-present in the North Ferriby team in 2016–17 with 42 appearances.
 He was an unused substitute for Scunthorpe's eight remaining fixtures in 2016–17, a season that culminated in a 3–2 aggregate defeat to Millwall in the League One play-offs.

 Watson started 2017–18 as backup to first-choice goalkeeper Matt Gilks, with his first-team appearances limited to the EFL Trophy.
 His debut for Scunthorpe had come in this competition, when starting in a 3–1 home win over Sunderland U21 on 29 August 2017.
 He helped Scunthorpe to the second round, when they were beaten 2–1 at home by Leicester City U21 on 5 December 2017.
 After Gilks picked up a calf injury, Watson made his league debut for Scunthorpe by starting a 1–1 draw away to Portsmouth on 13 January 2018.
 He remained in goal for three more matches before Gilks returned for a match against Fleetwood Town on 3 February 2018.
 Watson was next called upon as a 61st-minute substitute in the first leg of Scunthorpe's play-off semi-final against Rotherham United on 12 May 2018 after Gilks picked up an injury and conceded once as Scunthorpe drew 2–2.
 Watson started in the second leg four days later, which Scunthorpe lost 2–0 and were therefore eliminated 4–2 on aggregate.

 Watson was released by Scunthorpe at the end of the 2021–22 season.
 He made 101 appearances in all competitions for the club.

 Wrexham

 On 4 August 2022, Watson signed for Wrexham as short-term cover following a pre-season injury to goalkeeper Christian Dibble.
+After being named as a substitute for the first four games of the season, he signed a contract until January 2023, and then extended his contract to the end of the 2022-23 season.

+Doncaster Rovers

+On 8 August 2023, Watson signed for Doncaster Rovers on an initial 1-month contract as cover for the injured Louis Jones.

+York City

+Watson joined York City on a season-long contract on 24 August 2023.

+On 19 July 2025, Watson returned to National League side Scunthorpe United on a season-long loan deal.
+On 31 October, he was recalled from his loan.